 - Aboriginal Tradition

-- The findings of any 'bona fide' genealogical studies, landownership studies, or land boundary studies that may at any time, or from time to time, be carried out
+- The findings of any bona fide genealogical studies, landownership studies or land boundary studies that may at any time, or from time to time, be carried out.

-- The relationship of a person to the area of the Traditional Lands in terms of family, clan, kinship, traditional occupation rights by marriage or affiliation, usufructuary rights and all other connections to the land recognised by Aboriginal Tradition
+- The relationship of a person to the area of the Traditional Lands in terms of family, clan, kinship, traditional occupation rights by marriage or affiliation, usufructuary rights and all other connections to the land recognised by Aboriginal Tradition.

-- The views of any Traditional Owner Council.
+- The views of any Traditional Owner Council

-Our Application Reviewing Process
+Gumala Membership Application Process